Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/polyhedra.rst

   I/m 0.04999999999999999 0.04999999999999999 0.04999999999999999
   >

-Or a sphere (1 vertex, 0 edge, 0 face):
+Or a sphere (1 vertex, 0 edges, 0 faces):

 .. code-block:: bash